day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 This EP proposes that:
   1. all current registration functions in th API be superseded by a new single macro `reg`
-  2. the leaf nodes of the `registrar` which are currently just the handler function, become instead a map of values related to the handler, including a doc string, the file/line where defined, specs, etc, and, of course, the handler itself.
+  2. the leaf nodes of the `registrar`, which are currently the handler functions themselves, become instead a map of values related to the handler, including a doc string, the file/line where defined, specs, etc, and, of course, the handler itself.